 Well, it looks like something is not working properly on your app.
-You can fix it by yourself, not even by turning the app on and off again.
-Writing an email to the team will not help if the relevant info is not given.
-Also, you would create extra work on everyone who will have to open a ticket anyway where you could have done it yourself.
-So let’s do the right thing, and let’s do it in one shot.
+You can try and fix it by yourself, turning the app on and off again (or uninstalling and re-installing) is a first step that has worked countless times.
+Writing an email to the team will not help if the only info you share is “this don’t work”.

-How does one open a ticket?
+How does one report an issue?

 Different coders work on different parts of the Kiwix project.
 If you ask the wrong person, it is unlikely they will be able to help.
 Each platform has its own ticket list:

-Before creating a ticket: a few checks
+Before reporting an issue: a few checks

 - Has this problem already been reported?
 Use Github’s search bar to find out;

-Each ticket must answer clearly to the following questions:
+Your report must answer the following questions:

 - What is your browser, version of the software you use, which product, etc.?
 Unless we are sitting next to you we will never know whether you were checking Wikipedia in Russian or watching videos;